Article

 These attacks have caused businesses to shut down for weeks while they recover in some instances, impacting customers, employees and suppliers.
 Unfortunately, many M&D business owners don’t know where to begin when assessing and improving their cybersecurity risk management.

-In order to help our M&D clients, Baker Tilly has developed the following list of common issues impacting the M&D industry as a starting point to improving your cybersecurity posture and readiness in case of a cyberattack.
+In order to help our M&D clients, Baker Tilly has developed the following list of common issues impacting the industry as a starting point to improving your cybersecurity posture and readiness in case of a cyberattack.
+Implementing cybersecurity solutions for the manufacturing industry can significantly enhance protection against these threats.

 Supply chain risk